itsbenigno/stock_market_predictions/README.md

-# **Stock market prediction 📈**
+# **Stock market prediction using PySpark 📈**
 Stock market prediction is the act of trying to determine the future value of a company stock or other financial instrument traded on an exchange.
 The successful prediction of a stock's future price could yield significant profit.

-Using machine learning techniques through Pyspark I will try to:
+Using machine learning techniques through PySpark I will try to:

 * predict the stock value of more than 700 companies over a period of 20 years
 * predict the stock value of more than 1200 companies over a period of 5 years, this time using financial indicators